-Alcohol and substance use among parents\caregivers was assessed by using the adapted version of the WHO Alcohol Use Disorders Identification Test (AUDIT) [29] and the WHO Global School-based Health Survey.
-This variable was reported by parents\caregivers (4 items; α = .529; e.g., “In the past month, have you had a drink?”; “Did you take any drugs to help you relax?”).
-Responses were: 0 = No and 1 = Yes.
+Alcohol and substance use among parents/caregivers were assessed by using the adapted version of the World Health Organization (WHO) Alcohol Use Disorders Identification Test (AUDIT) [32] and the WHO Global School-based Health Survey.
+This variable was reported by parents/caregivers and used four items (α = .529), such as ‘In the past month, have you had a drink?’ and ‘Did you take any drugs to help you relax?’
+Responses were scored as 0 = no and 1 = yes.
 One overall score was derived by computing the sum of the items.

-Alcohol and substance use among adolescents was measured by using three items from the Child Behavior Checklist Scale [30].
-This variable was reported by adolescents (3 items; α = .547; e.g., “During the past month, I drank alcohol without the permission of my caregivers’ approval”; “I smoke cigarettes”; “I use drugs like dagga (marijuana) or other drugs”).
-Responses ranged from 0 = Not true to 2 = Very true.
+Alcohol and substance use among adolescents were measured using items from the Child Behaviour Checklist Scale [33].
+This variable was reported by adolescents using 3 items (α = .547): ‘During the past month, I drank alcohol without the permission/approval of my caregivers’, ‘I smoke cigarettes’, and ‘I use drugs like dagga (marijuana) or other drugs’.
+Responses ranged from 0 = not true to 2 = very true.

-Parenting stress was measured using 18 items (α = .770; e.g., “I am happy in my role as a parent”; “Caring for my children sometimes takes more time and energy than I have to give”) from the Parental Stress Scale [31].
-Items were measured on a five-point Likert type scale, ranging from 0 (Strongly disagree) to 4 (Strongly agree).
+Parenting stress was measured using 18 items (α = .770) from the Parental Stress Scale [34], such as ‘I feel overwhelmed by the responsibility of being a parent’ and ‘Caring for my children sometimes takes more time and energy than I have to give’.
+Items were measured on a 5-point Likert-type scale, ranging from 0 (strongly disagree) to 4 (strongly agree).
 One overall score was derived by computing the sum of the items.
+Eight items from the scale were reverse coded (‘I am happy in my roles as a parent’, ‘I am satisfied as a parent’, ‘I find my child(ren) enjoyable’, ‘I enjoy spending time with my child(ren)’, ‘My child(ren) is(are) an important source of affection for me’, ‘Having children gives me a more certain and optimistic view of the future’, ‘I feel close to my child(ren)’, and ‘There is little or nothing I wouldn’t do for my child(ren) if it was necessary’).

-Parental depression was assessed by using 20 items (α = .876; e.g., “I felt very sad even with help from my family and friends”; “I didn’t feel like eating”; “My appetite was poor”) from the Centre for Epidemiological Studies Depression Scale [32].
-Responses ranged from 0 (Not at all) to 4 (Less than even day).
+Parental depression was assessed by using 20 items (α = .876) from the Centre for Epidemiological Studies Depression Scale [35], such as ‘I felt very sad even with help from my family and friends’, ‘I didn’t feel like eating’, and ‘My appetite was poor’.
+Items were measured on a 5-point Likert-type scale, ranging from 0 (not at all or less than once a day) to 4 (nearly every day).
 One overall score was derived by computing the sum of the items.
-Items were measured on a five-point Likert type scale, ranging from 0 (Strongly disagree) to 4 (Strongly agree).
+Four items from the scale were reverse coded (‘I enjoyed life’, ‘I was happy’, ‘I felt hopeful about the future’, and ‘I felt I was just as good as other people’).

-Family poverty was measured as monthly consistent access to necessities including food, electricity, communication, and transport [33].
-This variable was assessed by using 9 items (α = .683; e.g., “Afford 3 meals a day”; “Afford the costs of the school”; “Afford enough warm clothes”).
-Responses were: 0 = No and 1 = Yes.
+Family poverty was measured as monthly consistent access to necessities, including food, electricity, communication, and transport [36].
+This variable was assessed by using 9 items (α = .683) such as ‘Afford three meals a day’, ‘Afford the costs of the school’ and ‘Afford enough warm clothes’.
+Responses were 0 = no and 1 = yes.
 One overall score was derived by computing the sum of the items.

+Covariates

-All variables were measured at baseline and 5-9 months follow-up after the intervention was completed.
+Parents and adolescents were asked to provide information about their age, gender, and rural or urban location.
+All variables (mediators and outcomes) were measured at baseline and at the follow-up 5 to 9 months after the intervention was completed.
+Mediators were measured only after 5 to 9 months of follow-up, and not at the 1-month follow-up.

 Data analyses